This article was last updated on 20th July 2021

-It is possible to pay less tax overall on the same amount of money earned if you trade through a limited company rather than as a sole trader.
+It depends.
+In some cases, you could pay less tax overall on the same amount of money earned if you trade through a limited company rather than as a sole trader.
 This will depend on how much profit your business makes.

 Other points to consider